Syrian Alawite village attacked, rebels fight around capital

 France, Britain, Turkey and the Gulf states have already granted the formal recognition.
 The European Union, in a meeting on Monday, moved a step closer towards recognition and the United States has suggested it could also endorse the coalition.

-Washington announced it had designated the radical Islamist rebel group Jabhat al-Nusra, which has claimed responsibility for dozens of car bombs and also fights alongside other rebel Syrian brigades, as a terrorist organisation.
+Washington announced it had designated the radical Islamist rebel group Jabhat al-Nusra, which has claimed responsibility for dozens of car bombs and also fights alongside other rebel Syrian brigades, as a terrorist organization.

 Designating it a terrorist group means Americans are prohibited from giving Jabhat al-Nusra any support.

-A high-level official in the Syrian Muslim Brotherhood criticised Washington.
+A high-level official in the Syrian Muslim Brotherhood criticized Washington.
 "The designation is very wrong and too hasty.
-I think it is too early to categorise people inside Syria this way, considering the chaos and the grey atmosphere in the country," Farouk Tayfour, deputy leader of the group, told Reuters.
+I think it is too early to categorize people inside Syria this way, considering the chaos and the grey atmosphere in the country," Farouk Tayfour, deputy leader of the group, told Reuters.

 A diplomat attending the meeting said there had been much "jockeying for position within the coalition without addressing the main political issues" including making arrangements to work with the Alawite, Kurdish and Christian minorities and creating a framework for transitional justice.